Documenting paginated responses

 If we check the Swagger UI once again, we may notice that the findAll()

 routes don't show a response schema anymore.
-This is due to the fact that the response is no longer mapped to an entity (or DTO).
+This is due to the fact that the response is no longer directly mapped to an entity (or DTO).
 To fix this will require some manual intervention, as we'll have to dive deeper into Swagger schemas.
 But at least, we can create a reusable decorator for paginated responses.
-We'll just need to pass the entity to the decorator (The solution was inspired by this NestJS Doc).
+We'll just need to pass the entity to the decorator.

 Well, the first step is to make the PaginationMeta

 The next step is to create a decorator for documenting paginated routes.
-Let's then create it in querying -> swagger -> decorators -> api-paginated-response.decorator.
-It will have a generic representing the model (class), so it extends Type
+Let's then create it in querying/swagger/decorators/api-paginated-response.decorator.
+It will have a generic representing the model, which is a class, so it extends Type

 , and a parameter with this type.